timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 in our [NFT Starter Kit](https://github.com/timescale/wip-crypto-starter).

 ### Comparison of daily NFT sales for different collections
 How do the daily sales of NFTs in one collection compare to that of another collection?
-In the query below, we compare the daily sales of two popular NFT collections: CryptoKitties and Ape Gang, in the past three months:
+This query compares the daily sales of two popular NFT collections: CryptoKitties and Ape Gang, in the past three months:
 ```sql
 /* Daily number of NFT transactions, "CryptoKitties" vs Ape Gang from past 3 months? */
 SELECT bucket, slug, volume